-My one-year-old is utterly adorable, I’d say it’s the cutest age by far.
+My one-year-old is utterly adorable; in fact, I’d say it’s the cutest age by far.
 BUT he’s also a complete nightmare!
-I don’t want to wish time away but here are six things I definitely won’t miss when he’s no longer one.
+I don’t want to wish time away but here are six things I definitely won’t miss when he’s no longer a mighty one-year-old.

 1. Food all over the floor

 I know he’s only little and still learning about eating and working out what he likes, but c’mon enough is enough!
 He throws almost everything on the floor, even when he’s hungry and it’s food he actually likes.
 I only give him little bits at a time to try and avoid this and often feed him at a small table and chair instead of the highchair, but still there it goes!
 He genuinely gets a kick out of doing it and then once I’ve given up, he happily eats bits off the floor.
 It’s so annoying and such a mess to clean up.
 And food requiring a spoon or a squeezy pouch is even worse.

 Babies all get to that wriggly stage and my bub is right there at the moment!
 Changing his nappy is quite a challenge now, especially when he does a poo (which is often!).
 He twists and turns and yanks himself away, or puts his legs or hands down there and gets poo all over himself, me and his clothes.
 I know he’ll be in nappies for a little while longer, but I think I’m going to start toilet training quite early this time because not only does he seem quite keen on the toilet (see next point), but changing his nappy is such a pain!

 My baby LOVES the toilet.
 He loves putting his hand in the bowl and trying to throw things in it, but what he loves the most is the toilet brush.
 We have three bathrooms now and if we don’t remember to shut the door, as quick as lightening he’s in there grabbing the toilet brush and running off towards the other end of the house.
 Who wants icky toilet water dripped all over their home?
 NOBODY, that’s who.